royen99/cryptobot-trader/README.md

 ✅ Directly makes the API request (using JWT's).\
 ✅ Handles API responses & errors, printing available balances or errors properly.\
 ✅ Uses config.json for credentials, keeping them separate from the script. \
-✅ Integrates with the [CryptoBot-Monitor](https://github.com/royen99/cryptobot-monitor) dashboard for real-time monitoring and alerts.
+✅ Integrates with the [CryptoBot-Monitor](https://github.com/royen99/cryptobot-monitor) dashboard for real-time monitoring and alerts. \
+✅ Supports multiple cryptocurrencies with configurable settings. \
+✅ Telegram bot integration for notifications on buy/sell actions.

 ## How It Works